cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-To follow best practices, can you carry out the following actions?
+To follow best practices, can you update your PR description by carrying out the following actions?
     - Check the items in the Self-Checklist to confirm your pull request meets the guidelines (which you have done!
 Good!)
     - Provide a brief description (under the "Changelist" section) summarizing the purpose of the PR and the changes you’ve made